Garden Views-05-May 2026

 May 2026 followed on from a lengthy, sunny, dry spell at the end of April, and with a couple of warm days, many more plants quickly sprang into leaf and flower around the garden.

-Even if the sunny days had left us, and we had a little much-needed rain.
+Even if the sunny days had left us, we had a little much-needed rain.
 It developed into a benign and quite cool start to the month, with many dry days, but often very chilly nights and cool Northerly winds.
 The garden has looked stunning.

 A consequence was that many of the Clematis montana and Rhododendron lasted in flower for much longer than normal – typically strong sunshine and high temperatures curtail their flowering.